 Mr Pritchard said at the time: "We don't want families to run out of food for their pets."

 - Read more: EU subsidies: What will happen to UK farmers after Brexit?

-But what about will the impact be to other aspects of our pet’s lives?
+So how will Brexit impact our pet’s lives?
 What will happen to your pet’s favourite food?
-And, what deal is best man’s best friend?
+And, what deal is best for man’s best friend?